 Your new walls are (finally) finished.
-Now to paint.
+Now to painting drywall.
 If the monkey crew did not sand it to your satisfaction, you’ll need some 150 or even 200 grit sandpaper.
-Look closely holding a light in one hand and sandpaper in the other: what you see now is what you get later.
+Look closely the drywall holding a light in one hand and sandpaper in the other: what you see now is what you get later.
 For your home, go all out.
 For your rental property, we usually let it go as they left it.
+Now get your painting tools ready (check my post on painting tools if you have not already).

-Summary: Steps on How to prepare for painting drywall
+5 Steps on How to Prepare for Painting Drywall:

 - Make sure the wall is sanded to your satisfaction, you’ll need some 150 or even 200 grit sandpaper